His Honour's Biography

 In 1998, he was appointed as a Justice of the Supreme Court of Nova Scotia (General Division) and served on the bench until he was installed as Lieutenant Governor.

-His Honour is Chancellor of the Order of Nova Scotia, Vice-Prior and a Knight of Justice of the Order of St. John, the recipient of the Queen Elizabeth II Golden Jubilee Medal (2002) and the Queen Elizabeth II’s Platinum Jubilee Medal (2022), and an Honorary Degree, Doctor of Letters, from Cape Breton University (2023).
+His Honour is Chancellor of the Order of Nova Scotia, Vice-Prior and a Knight of Justice of the Order of St. John, the recipient of the Queen Elizabeth II Golden Jubilee Medal (2002), the Queen Elizabeth II’s Platinum Jubilee Medal (2022), and an Honorary Degree, Doctor of Letters, from Cape Breton University (2023).

 His Honour is married to Her Honour Rosemarie Patricia (Patsy) LeBlanc (nee Lirette), who was born in Beresford, New Brunswick.
 Together, they have three grown sons, Pierre, André, and Robert.
 They have six grandchildren.